dr-richard-barker/GeneLabUserManual/README.md

 The "Color by Factor" feature allows users to select a specific factor from the study for representation on the graph to allow for an easier comparison between differences in the data.

-Select the "Color by Facor" drop down menu
+Select the "Color by Facor" drop-down menu

-Within the drop down menu select one factor, then press the "Update" button
+Within the drop-down menu select one factor, then press the "Update" button

-In this example, the "Cell Line" factor was selected from the drop down
+In this example, the "Cell Line" factor was selected from the drop-down

 ![](PCA/PCA%20Color%20by%20Factor.JPG)

 The results will now be represented by colors matching the factor that was selected.

-In this example, (OSD-154) the colors are representing the different cell lines from the experiment and clearly shows how the cell lines could be a factor in the differences between the data points.
+In this example, (OSD-154) the colors represent the different cell lines from the experiment and clearly shows how the cell lines could be a factor in the differences between the data points.

 Another feature within the PCA plot tool allows users to hide factors by selecting the label located on the right side of the plot.